dibyanshusinha/dibyanshusinha.github.io/README.md

 Welcome to Portfolio
 --------------------

-Portfolio is a web-application based on Rails 4.x framework that allows you create portfolio with images
+My Portfolio is a website showing cool aniimations with extensive css3 & responsiveness achieved through custom media-queries

 Key features:

-* Upload artworks and show them in Portfolio
+* My projects in Portfolio
-* Organize photos in Projects, connecting a topic or event
+* Proofessional summary along with some personal details
 * Extensive Details to understand me as a developer
 * Beautiful admin UI